Fliplet/fliplet-cli/docs/Native-framework-changelog.md

 ### Version 3.9.1 (December 10, 2018)

-- Fixed file download error saving
+- Fixed an issue which caused some apps to crash when applying app updates under certain conditions

 ### Version 3.9.0 (October 3, 2018)